UPPS 05.01.20 - Abandoned and Unclaimed Property

 PROCEDURES FOR DISPOSING OF PROPERTY

-All abandoned or found contraband, weapons of any kind, or drugs (including prescription medication) and narcotics must be immediately reported to UPD and surrendered to the responding officer.
+All abandoned or found contraband, weapons of any kind, drugs (including prescription medication), and narcotics must be immediately reported to UPD and surrendered to the responding officer.
 A police report will be made and the case number provided to the reporting party.

 credit cards, wallets, jewelry, watches, handbags, etc.; and

-Other property found on campus or in campus facilities that by its very nature meets the Regents’ Rules prescription “…that the owner has thrown it away or has voluntarily left or lost it without any intent or expectation to regain it,” may be disposed of by the department that oversees the facility in which it was found.
-Examples of such property include inexpensive clothing, personal care supplies such as soaps, and similar items that do not include ownership identification or other identifying marks by which a person could establish ownership.
+Other property found on campus or in campus facilities that by its very nature meets the TSUS Rules and Regulations' prescription “…that the owner has thrown it away or has voluntarily left or lost it without any intent or expectation to regain it,” may be disposed of by the department that oversees the facility in which it was found.
+Examples of such property include inexpensive clothing, personal care supplies (such as soaps), and similar items that do not include ownership identification or other identifying marks by which a person could establish ownership.